-- Everyone entering the hospital must wear a cloth facial covering or mask. - Park in Garage 1.
-Please do not park in spaces designated as Advanced Orthopaedic Center parking as these are for patient office appointments only.
-Arrive at the hospital at the time you were assigned. - Go through the fountain circle main entrance to the Registration/Admitting Office on the 1st floor of the hospital in the Heart Hospital Lobby.
+- UT Medical Center offers Valet Parking from 7:30 am 5:00 pm.
+Cost \$5.00. - Park in Garage 1.
+Arrive at the hospital at the time you were assigned. - Go through the Heart Hospital/Fountain Circle main entrance to the Registration/ Admitting Office on the 1st floor of the hospital in the Heart Hospital Lobby.
 You will be registered for surgery, go over forms, and receive ID bracelets. - You will then be directed to the surgery waiting room.
 Your family can go with you to the surgery waiting room area.